Jassy (film)

-Jassy is a 1947 British colour film historical melodrama set in the early 19th century, based on a novel by Norah Lofts.
-It is a Gainsborough melodrama, the only one to be made in Technicolor.
-It was the last "official" Gainsborough melodrama.
+Jassy is a 1947 British colour film historical melodrama directed by Bernard Knowles and starring Margaret Lockwood, Patricia Roc and Dennis Price.
+It was written by Dorothy Christie, Campbell Christie and Geoffrey Kerr based on the 1944 novel by Norah Lofts.
+Set in the early 19th century, it is a Gainsborough melodrama, the only one to be made in Technicolor, and was the last "official" Gainsborough melodrama.

 Plot

 Christopher Hatton owns the country estate Mordelaine.
 While Hatton's son Barney has a romantic tryst with Dilys Helmar, Hatton loses his estate in a game of dice to Dilys' father Nick.

-The Hattons are forced to move to a cottage in a nearby village.
-One day Barney sees some villagers attacking a young woman, whom he rescues.
+The Hattons have to move out to a cottage in a nearby village.
+One day, Barney sees some villagers attacking a young woman, whom he rescues.
 She is Jassy Woodroofe, daughter of Tom Woodroofe and a gypsy mother.
 Jassy has the gift of second sight which causes the villagers to regard her as a witch.

 Mrs Hatton hires Jassy as a domestic servant.
 Meanwhile, blacksmith Bob Wicks whips his daughter Lindy so badly she becomes mute, despite Tom Woodroofe coming to her rescue.

 Nick Helmar and his family move into Mordelaine.
 Nick allows Christopher Hatton to continue gambling.
 When Hatton is caught cheating, he kills himself.

-Nick finds his wife has been having an affair and asks for a divorce.
+Nick finds his wife has been unfaithful and expels her from Mordelaine.

 Tom Woodroofe leads a crowd of villagers to march on the Helmars, who are now their landlords, to demand better pay and conditions.
 Back in the village, Jassy senses something bad will happen and asks Barney to help.
 A drunken Nick confronts Tom and accidentally shoots him.

 Jassy and Barney become close which worries Barney's mother.
-She sends her to a ladies' finishing school where she becomes friends with Dilys Helmar.
-Dilys sneaks out for a romantic tryst one night and when Jassy covers for her, Jassy is sacked.
+She sends her to a ladies' finishing school with a good recommendation and she starts work as a maid, but becomes friends with some of the young ladies, particularly Dilys Helmar.
+Dilys sneaks out for a romantic tryst one night and when Jassy covers for her, Jassy is dismissed.

-Dilys takes Jassy home with her to Mordelaine.
-Nick tells Jassy that he killed her father.
+Dilys takes Jassy home with her to Mordelaine, giving her some of her own clothes and pretending that she is a school friend.
+Nick says he feels he has seen Jassy before, or at least knows her surname.
+Jassy says he should remember that name, since he shot her father dead outside the house door.
+He later tells her it was an accident and that he hopes she'll "let bygones be bygones."